 - Speakers who will talk with your group, class, or community organization about mental illness and its impact on families and our community

 In addition, NAMI FL maintains a Crisis File of local, State and national organizations and services of need and interest to families impacted by mental illness.
-Our Get Help, Navigating the Maze of Mental Health Care, and Local, NY State, and National Mental Health Resources pages have extensive information on:
+We can help you navigate the many concerns surrounding mental illness such as:

 - Psychiatric care in Ithaca and in surrounding communities

 - Dual-diagnosis (diagnosed with mental illness & addicted to alcohol/drugs)